-We offer two distinct ranges of Davis weather stations: the Vantage Vue (display console shown right), which is the more basic but cheaper model (from £348); and the Vantage Pro 2 family of stations, which are expandable and hugely flexible for more advanced applications.
+We offer two distinct ranges of Davis weather stations: the Vantage Vue (display console shown right), which is the more basic but cheaper model, and the Vantage Pro 2 family of stations, which are expandable and hugely flexible for more advanced applications.
 (Follow the links for a quick introduction to the Vue and VP2 stations.)
-We also sell the highly distinctive Instromet stations.

 All Davis stations measure the following weather readings as standard:

 - Wind speed and direction (with wind gust updates every 2.5 seconds);

 - Air temperature (measured inside a well-designed Stevenson screen as standard to eliminate the effects of direct sunlight);

 - Relative Humidity and Dew Point temperature;

 - Rainfall over various periods, eg daily, monthly etc, and including a record of maximum daily rainfall rate;

 - Inside temperature and humidity (of the room in which the display console is located);